The maximum efficiency of nano heat engines depends on more than temperature: Abstract

 \section{Abstract}

 Sadi Carnot's theorem regarding the maximum efficiency of heat engines is considered to be of fundamental importance in thermodynamics.
-This theorem famously states that the maximum efficiency depends only on the temperature of the heat baths used by the engine - but not the specific details on how these baths are actually realized.
-Here, we show that at the nano and quantum scale, this law needs to be revised in the sense that more information about the bath other than its temperature is required to decide whether maximum efficiency can be achieved.
-In particular, we derive new fundamental limitations of the efficiency of heat engines that show that the Carnot efficiency can only be achieved under special circumstances, and we derive a new maximum efficiency for others.
-This new understanding of thermodynamics has implications for nanoscale engineering aiming to construct very small thermal machines.
+This theorem famously states that the maximum efficiency depends only on the temperature of the heat baths used by the engine, but not on the specific structure of baths.
+Here, we show that when the heat baths are finite in size, and when the engine operates in the quantum nanoregime, a revision to this statement is required.
+We show that one may still achieve the Carnot efficiency, when certain conditions on the bath structure are satisfied; however if that is not the case, then the maximum achievable efficiency can reduce to a value which is strictly less than Carnot.
+We derive the maximum efficiency for the case when one of the baths is composed of qubits.
+Furthermore, we show that the maximum efficiency is determined by either the standard second law of thermodynamics, analogously to the macroscopic case, or by the non increase of the max relative entropy, which is a quantity previously associated with the single shot regime in many quantum protocols.
+This relative entropic quantity emerges as a consequence of additional constraints, called generalized free energies, that govern thermodynamical transitions in the nanoregime.
+Our findings imply that in order to maximize efficiency, further considerations in choosing bath Hamiltonians should be made, when explicitly constructing quantum heat engines in the future.
+This understanding of thermodynamics has implications for nanoscale engineering aiming to construct small thermal machines.